 Improved visual cues.
 It may make sense to go beyond HD camera streams and explore the usage of virtual or augmented reality features.
 First, as regards virtual reality, "a naturalistic experience of driving even in [teleoperation] contexts could be supplied by using a virtual display headset, allowing the operator to control their field of view just by moving their head" (Mutzenich 2021).
-Hyundai is supposedly working on a virtual reality prototype that can be used for remote operation, though its current status is unclear.
-A particular challenge related to teleoperation via virtual reality is motion sickness "which develop[s] as the vestibular input does not match the visual motion experience of the user" (Mutzenich 2021).
-Second, as regards augmented reality, the idea is to superimpose additional information over the visual information provided via camera streams.
-This could take many forms: from highlighting potentially dangerous situations on the camera stream to "placing AR virtual markers overlaid onto a map to allow [teleoperators] to 'see' [relevant] information coming up which may be occluded by forward terrain or buildings" (Mutzenich 2021).
+Hyundai is supposedly working on a virtual reality prototype that can be used for remote operation, though its current status is unclear.24 A particular challenge related to teleoperation via virtual reality is motion sickness "which develop[s] as the vestibular input does not match the visual motion experience of the user" (Mutzenich 2021).
+Second, as regards augmented reality, the idea is to superimpose additional information over the visual information provided via camera streams to "placing AR virtual markers overlaid onto a map to allow [teleoperators] to 'see' [relevant] information coming up which may be occluded by forward terrain or buildings" (Mutzenich 2021).
 Enabling Function 4 on Distributed Perception, piloted in the 5G-Blueprint project, provided a proof of concept of such a solution whereby objects in the field of vision of a lead vehicle were shown to teleoperators operating a following vehicle.